-We updated our organizational structure for the fiscal year ended November 3, 2019 ("fiscal year 2019"), resulting in three reportable segments: semiconductor solutions, infrastructure software and IP licensing.
-Beginning with the fiscal year ending November 1, 2020, we will have two reportable segments: semiconductor solutions and infrastructure software.
+We updated our organizational structure during the fiscal year ended November 1, 2020 ("fiscal year 2020"), resulting in two reportable segments: semiconductor solutions and infrastructure software.
 Each segment represents a component for which separate financial information is available that is utilized on a regular basis by the chief operating decision maker in determining how to allocate resources and evaluate performance.
 The reportable segments are determined based on several factors including, but not limited to, customer base, homogeneity of products, technology, delivery channels and similar economic characteristics.

-Our semiconductor solutions segment will continue to include all of our semiconductor solution product lines, as well as our IP licensing.
-Our infrastructure software segment will include our mainframe and enterprise software solutions, our FC SAN business and the Symantec Business.
+Our semiconductor solutions segment includes all of our semiconductor solution product lines, as well as our IP licensing.
+Our infrastructure software segment includes our mainframe, BizOps and cyber security software solutions, and our FC SAN business.

 See discussion in the "Results of Operations" section included in Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 12.
+Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 13.
 "Segment Information" included in Part II, Item 8.
 Financial Statements and Supplementary Data, of this Annual Report on Form 10-K for additional segment information.
-For fiscal year 2019, net revenue included contributions from CA commencing on November 5, 2018, which are included in the infrastructure software segment.
+For fiscal year 2020, net revenue included contributions from Symantec Business commencing on November 4, 2019, which are included in the infrastructure software segment.
+For fiscal year ended November 3, 2019 ("fiscal year 2019"), net revenue included contributions from CA commencing on November 5, 2018, which are included in the infrastructure software segment.
 For the fiscal year ended November 4, 2018 ("fiscal year 2018"), net revenue included contributions from Brocade commencing on November 17, 2017, which are primarily included in the infrastructure software segment.
-All discussions and information in this Annual Report on Form 10-K regarding our business and financial results relate solely to our operations prior to the Symantec Asset Purchase, unless otherwise indicated.